Skip to content

 Dealing with complex third-party objects

 sieves doesn't serialize complex third-party objects.
-When loading pipelines, you need to provide initialization parameters for each task when loading:
+When loading pipelines, you need to provide initialization parameters for tasks that use non-serializable components.

 import chonkie